Srinathdatascience07/Project-Customer-Conversion-Prediction/README.md

 # Project-Customer-Conversion-Prediction

-"Project Customer Conversion Prediction" sounds like a project that involves predicting whether potential customers will convert or take a specific action, such as making a purchase, signing up for a service, or subscribing to a newsletter.
+"Project Customer Conversion Prediction" project that involves predicting whether potential customers will convert or take a specific action, such as making a purchase, signing up for a service, or subscribing to a newsletter.
 This type of project is common in marketing, e-commerce, and various other industries where businesses want to understand and improve their conversion rates.

 Here are some key steps and considerations for a project focused on customer conversion prediction: